There is a lot of excitement about investing, and I think that’s a good thing, but how do we know if we are investing vs

-The second key difference between investing vs speculating is the words Expectation vs Hope.
+The second key difference between investing and speculating is the words Expectation vs Hope.

 When someone invests, they are diligently researching if the investment will be a good one with reasonable expectations of generating an income or profit.

 When someone is speculating there is only hope for future income or profits.

 Investing = Expecting Returns

 Speculating= Hoping For Returns

 To make something an investment I would say it also has to meet another set of criteria.
 The investment has to have “intrinsic value” and be a productive asset.

 When you purchase a rental property, that property has some intrinsic value, which is the plot of land it sits on or the materials used to build the home.
-Home prices can fluctuate for a lot of reasons (Supply & Demand, Natural Disasters, Mortgage Rates, Haunting…) But intrinsic value cannot be less than the cost to build them.
+Home prices can fluctuate for a lot of reasons (supply & demand, natural disasters, mortgage rates).

-Not taking into account paranormal activity, homes’ intrinsic value at the very least is the price to build & the price of the land.
+Usually, the intrinsic value of a home is at the very least is the price to build & the price of the land.

 Productive vs Non-Productive Assets